Dead or Alive Xtreme 2: Gameplay

 Shopping is an essential part of the game, buying accessories, swimsuits or food and drinks.
 Similar to the original, the game features a casino which players can visit during the evenings.
 Once there, one can partake in several games, including poker, blackjack, roulette and a variety of slot machines (themed after each woman).
 There are also three hotels for the women to stay.
-In addition, regarding the slot machines, getting all lucky sevens in Christie's Slot Machine will unlock a clip with the winning character undergoing a pole-dance routine in the selected attire.
+In addition, regarding the slot machines, getting all lucky sevens in Christie's Slot Machine will unlock a clip with the winning character performing a pole-dance routine in the selected attire.

 Plot

 The background story to the game is that Zack has resurrected "Zack Island" from the depths of the sea, where it was buried following a previous volcanic eruption.
 He has re-dubbed it "New Zack Island".
-The instruction manual details the differing reasons for why each girl has come to the island, while cut-scenes further flesh out the plot details.
+The instruction manual details the differing reasons for why each woman has come to the island, while cut-scenes further flesh out the plot details.